^

 • orthopedic correction;

-The dietary food of patients with arachnodactyly should include a sufficient amount of high-protein foods, enriched with trace elements, vitamins, fatty acids.
-The use of meat, fish, seafood, beans, nuts is recommended.
-If arachnodactyly is due to homocystinuria, then the use of animal protein is sharply limited.
+The diet of patients with arachnodactyly should include a sufficient amount of high-protein products enriched with microelements, vitamins, and fatty acids.
+It is recommended to eat meat, fish, seafood, beans, and nuts.
+If arachnodactyly is caused by homocystinuria, then the consumption of animal protein is sharply limited.

-Children with a thin physique and tall stature are advised to introduce cottonseed and soybean oil, sunflower seeds, pork fat and lard into the diet from an early age.
-Additionally, they offer preparations containing polyunsaturated fatty acids of the Omega type, which inhibit the production of somatotropic hormone.
+Children with a thin build and tall stature are advised to introduce cottonseed and soybean oil, sunflower seeds, pork fat and lard into their diet from an early age.
+Additionally, they offer preparations containing polyunsaturated fatty acids such as Omega, which inhibit the production of somatotropic hormone.

-To normalize protein metabolism, B-group vitamins are prescribed.
-They can also be obtained from food: buckwheat, peas, liver.
+To normalize protein metabolism, vitamins of the B group are prescribed.
+They can also be obtained from food products: buckwheat, peas, liver.

 It is very important that ascorbic acid enters the patient's body with food.
-For this purpose, rosehip infusion, bell pepper, cabbage, citrus fruits, as well as sea buckthorn, leeks are necessarily introduced into the diet.
+For this purpose, rosehip infusion, bell peppers, cabbage, citrus fruits, as well as sea buckthorn and leeks are necessarily included in the diet.

-If necessary, patients are offered orthopedic correction necessary to reduce the load on the spinal column and joints.
-For this purpose, orthopedic shoes, knee and other devices, instep supports, elastic bandages are used.
+If necessary, patients are offered orthopedic correction, which is necessary to reduce the load on the spine and joints.
+For this purpose, orthopedic shoes, knee and other devices, insoles, elastic bandages are used.

 Surgical treatment is performed according to indications.